Magic: The Gathering: Expansions

 The success of the initial edition prompted a reissue later in 1993, along with expansions to the game.
 Arabian Nights was released as the first expansion in December 1993.
 New expansions and revisions of the base game ("Core Sets") have since been released on a regular basis, amounting to four releases a year.
 By the end of 1994, the game had printed over a billion cards.
 Until the release of Mirage in 1996, expansions were released on an irregular basis.
 Beginning in 2009 one revision of the core set and a set of three related expansions called a "block" were released every year.

 This system was revised in 2015, with the Core Set being eliminated and blocks now consisting of two sets, released semiannually.
 A further revision occurred in 2018, reversing the elimination of the core sets and no longer constraining sets to blocks.
 While the essence of the game has always stayed the same, the rules of Magic have undergone three major revisions with the release of the Revised Edition in 1994, Classic Edition in 1999, and Magic 2010 in July 2009.
-With the release of the Eighth Edition in 2003, Magic also received a major visual redesign.
+With the release of the Eighth Edition in 2003, Magic received a major visual redesign.

 In 1996, Wizards of the Coast established the "Pro Tour", a circuit of tournaments where players can compete for sizeable cash prizes over the course of a single weekend-long tournament.
 In 2009 the top prize at a single tournament was US$40,000.
 Sanctioned through the DCI, the tournaments added an element of prestige to the game by virtue of the cash payouts and media coverage from within the community.
 For a brief period of time, ESPN2 televised the tournaments.

 By April 1997, 2 billion cards had been sold.
 In 1999, Wizards of The Coast was acquired by Hasbro for $325 million, making Magic a Hasbro game.